damianruck/Cultural-prerequistes-for-socioeconomic-development/README.md

 Run "splitSampesByBirthdecadeAndTimeperiod.py" to split the represnaive samples for each nation by birth decade and time period for both Secular-Rationalism and Cosmopolitanism.
 Then "createDataframeForkfold.py" converts all the nation matrices into a dataframe to be used in the model comparison.
 Then run "kfoldModelComparison.R" which compares hierachical linear regressions of increasing complexity, testing whether birth decade differneces are indepdent of time period.
 Then run "plotKfoldPerformance.py" to plot these results for the supplimentary materials.

-## run hierachical time-lagged regression
+## Run hierachical time-lagged regression

 Compare the derived birth decade time series for Secular-Rationlism (RAT), Cosmopolitanism (COS), Education (EDS), Life Expectency (LEX), Democracy (DEM) and GDP per capita (GDP) (provided in the folder "time_series_normalized").
 Run the file "runTimeLaggedRegressions.R" to fit and save results.

 Changing the "adultAge" parameter runs regressions assuming an adult age of either 0-10, 10-20 or 20-30 years.

-## plot figure 1 (regression results)
+## Plot figure 1 (multilevel time-lagged regression results)

 Run "plotRegressionResults.py" to recreate figure 1.

-## Figure 3 and analysis for langauge category and cultural values
+## Plot Figure 3 (Origins of Secular-Rationality and Cosmopolitanism)

 For this section, you will need to download Louis Puttermans data for the ancestral origins of modern national populations